getyoti/yoti-python-sdk/README.md

 2. Install the SDK: `python setup.py develop`
 3. Execute in the main project dir: `py.test`

+For information on testing with multiple Python versions, see [VERSION-SUPPORT.md](/VERSION-SUPPORT.md)

 ## API Coverage

 * Activity Details